Zelix KlassMaster - Java Obfuscator

 Alternatively, you will get such messages even when not runing with verification if you have renamed your highest level package qualifiers so that class names are Java illegal when fully qualified.
 For example a class named com.1.0 will cause no problems when running without verification but a class named 1.1.0 will cause problems.

-Zelix KlassMaster may still be able to automatically process classes that appear in the Class Warnings list.
+Zelix KlassMaster™ may still be able to automatically process classes that appear in the Class Warnings list (even if not you don't use the AutoReflection™ functionality).
 For example, calls to Class.getName() are often made purely for debugging purposes.
-Also, in certain situations, Zelix KlassMaster can change the contents of a string containing a class name to match the new class name.
-Zelix KlassMaster can do this only if:
+Also, in certain situations, Zelix KlassMaster™ can change the contents of a string containing a class name to match the new class name.
 In any case, the user must look at the way the call is used to determine if the class can be reliably processed automatically.

-If necessary, the package, class, field or method names that are accessed by name must be explicitly excluded from being renamed.
+then the package, class, field or method that is accessed by name by that call must be explicitly excluded from being renamed.

-When Zelix KlassMaster opens a class that it might not be able to trim or obfuscate reliably it reports the fact using the "Class Open Warnings" screen.
-You may get the "Class Open Warnings" screen when an opened class contains a Reflection API call to a method like one of the following:
+When Zelix KlassMaster™ opens a class that it might not be able to trim or obfuscate reliably it reports the fact using the "Class Open Warnings" window.
+You may get the Class Open Warnings window when an opened class contains a Java Reflection API call to a method like one of the following:

 • Class.forName(String)